strata-mvc/strata/guidebook/1.0/digging-in/debugging/05-stack-traces.md

 menu_group: debugging
 ---

-Stack traces are useful when one is trying to understand the path that has been taken by the code during execution.
+Stack traces are useful when one is trying to understand the path that has been taken by the code during it's execution.

-To view the current stack trace, use the global `stackTrace();` function from anywhere within your code.
+To view the current stack trace invoke the global `stackTrace();` function from anywhere within your code.

+Should you have previously declared your own global function named `stackTrace` before Strata is executed, Strata's version will not be injected over the predefined one.

 {% highlight php linenos %}
 <?php